 For this mashed potato recipe, I recommend either their unflavored Collagen Peptides or their unflavored Marine Collagen.

-In addition to this roasted garlic mashed potato recipe with collagen, we’ve got a handful of other clever collagen recipes on R+R, including our butter coffee recipe, these gelatin gummies, this collagen smoothie and this superfood hummus.
+In addition to this roasted garlic mashed potato recipe with collagen, we’ve got a handful of other clever collagen recipes on R+R, including our butter coffee recipe, chai latte, these gelatin gummy sour candies, 5-minute superfood chocolate strawberry oatmeal, this collagen smoothie and this superfood hummus.

 How to Make Instant Pot Mashed Potatoes